Skip to main content

 Regional Executive Officers

-Regional Executive Officers (REOs) are accountable and responsible for the operational service delivery within their respective regions.
+Regional Executive Officers (REOs) are accountable and responsible for the operational service delivery in their respective regions.
 They report directly to the CEO.

 The REOs are: